 However, if we are talking about partnership, we cannot forget the role of a patient.
-Sure, a doctor has the leading position, but anyway, a patient has the right to reject the prescribed medicine.
+A doctor has the leading position, but a patient has the right to reject the prescribed medicine.

 Patients may not want to take medication for the following reasons:

-A patient has a negative experience, or his family members advised him no to take this particular drug.
+A patient has a negative experience, or his family members advised him not to take this drug.

 Patients fear medicine more than the disease.